willkendall01/WAISN-Fellowship/README.md

 - After clicking table headers to re-order products, if the table is altered, the order will revert to defualt.
 - The width and height of the site are actually larger than the view size of the browser.
 - Alerts will sometimes pop-up upon page refresh (clearing cache in browser fixes this).
-- Responsiveness is not close to perfect.
+- Responsiveness is far from perfect, but the site still looks good on a 1920x1080 monitor (full or half width).

 # Resorces
 Stuff I used to help me out!